aristanetworks/avd-workshops/workshops/avd.md

     ```

 === "SITE1_NETWORK_PORTS"
-    Our fabric would not be complete without connecting some devices to it.
+    Our fabric would only be complete by connecting some devices to it.
 We define connected endpoints and port profiles in **group_vars/SITE1_NETWORKS_PORTS.yml**.
 Each endpoint adapter defines which switch port and port profile to use.
-In our lab, we have two hosts connected to the `site 1` fabric.
+Our lab has two hosts connected to the `site 1` fabric.
 The connected endpoints keys are used for logical separation and apply to interface descriptions.
-These variables are applied to spine and leaf nodes since they are a part of this nested inventory group.
+These variables are applied to the spine and leaf nodes since they are a part of this nested inventory group.

     ``` yaml
     --8<--